Aditya-289/gitDemo/README.md

 # gitDemo
-Tjis is demo for github learning
+This is demo for github learning